Dr. Erfle and his partner Gerald 'Tim' Slobojan founded LaSalle Veterinary Clinic in 1979.

-Reflecting, he feels blessed to have been able to surround himself with compassionate and talented professionals and staff who are passionate about improving the health and well-being of farm animals.
+He is confident in the future of the practice under Dr. Genovese’s leadership who along with the compassionate and talented team of associates and staff who are passionate about improving the health and well-being of farm animals.

 Dr. Erfle and wife Linda have three grown children and four lovely grandchildren.
 Church and family are high priorities for the Erfles, so when they aren’t working they are likely involved in something at the church or traveling to see grandchildren.